-The non-wage recurrent grant will be allocated across LGs in two steps: First, minimum allocations to cover school capitation are calculated based on the unit costs detailed in the section 'Capitation Grants and Operational Costs of Education Facilities'.
-The remainder of the grant is then allocated based on a formula using the variables and weightings in Table 3 below.
-Allocations are calculated separately for earmarked allocations for primary, secondary and BTVET education.
+The non-wage recurrent grant is allocated across LGs based on a formula using the variables and weightings below in Table 3 below.
+Allocations will be calculated separately for earmarked allocations for primary, secondary and BTVET education.

-The same formula is used for primary and secondary allocations.
-However, the allocation for primary education uses variables tied to primary schooling (primary enrolment and school performance) while the earmarked allocation for secondary education uses variables related to secondary schooling (secondary enrolment and school performance).
+The same formula will be used for primary and secondary allocations.
+However, the allocation for primary education will use variables tied to primary schooling (primary enrolment and school performance) while the earmarked allocation for secondary education will use variables related to secondary schooling (secondary enrolment and school performance).

-BTVET allocations for each LG are calculated by the MoES to reflect the distribution and needs of these institutions.
+BTVET allocations for each LG will be calculated by the MoES to reflect the distribution and needs of these institutions.